arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

     ```
 9. After a while the _supervision_ declares _DBServer001_ to be completely dead.
 10. A new _follower_ is determined from the pool of _DBservers_.
-11. The new _follower_ syncs its data from the _leade_r and order is restored.
+11. The new _follower_ syncs its data from the _leader_ and order is restored.

 Please note that there may still be timeouts.
 Depending on when exactly
 the request has been done (in regard to the _supervision_) and depending